DrCuis/How-to-guides/300-Packaging/README.md

 The upper left _pane_ in the Browser lists class categories.

 We want to add a new class category.
-Cmd-Click on this pane to gets it's context menu and select 'add item..'
+Cmd-Click on this pane to gets it's context menu and select 'Add Category...(a)'

 ![Cuis Window](SamplePkg/IADict3.png)